lavantien/llm_tournament/readme.md

 - **LLP**: A lightweight LLM Benchmarking native desktop app to manage the LLMs stats and ingest outputs.
 (TODO)

-  - Tech Stack: Golang 1.23, Fyne v2 GUI Toolkit, SQLite 3.47, PlantUML
+  - Tech Stack: Golang 1.23, BubbleTea & BubbleZone, SQLite 3.47, PlantUML
   - Features:
     - Be as lightweight and minimal as possible so that it doesn't impact the running LLM (no bloated JS trashes).
     - Table of LLMs that can be sorted, with columns for all the prompts, 2-way binding for input cells.